 Some older displays and especially projectors still use the VGA standard for connection.
 Unveil your shiny new 12in MacBook or Touchbar MacBook Pro at your next meeting, then die of frustration when the projector has a VGA connection.

 But, hey, Apple doesn't own USB-C, so there are far cheaper options out there.
 Check out our round up of the best USB-C-to-VGA adapters we found online.

-So, one of the only options is a USB-C to lightning cable like this.
+So, one option is a USB-C to lightning cable (for more options, see our separate round up).
 Once you take the hit, you're likely not to need another iPhone to MacBook cable for a while.

 Apple Thunderbolt 3 (USB-C) to Thunderbolt 2 Adapter

 This adapter is designed to help you smoothly transition to using USB-C. You may well have devices such as hard drives and external displays that use Thunderbolt 2 connections.
 This little gadget lets you keep using them with your MacBook or new MacBook Pro.

 It also allows new Thunderbolt 3 devices to connect to a Mac with Thunderbolt or Thunderbolt 2 ports - but to take advantage of it this way round Apple advises you need to be running macOS Sierra or above.

 If you're a digital professional or just a photography enthusiast, chances are you might be slightly peeved that the new MacBook Pro you held out for doesn't have an SD card slot.